the-alex-g/EagleProject/README.md

 All the images are in PNG and SVG formats, for use in the documents and for editing in Inkscape, respectively.
 They can be found in the
 "Diagrams" and "Glossary" folders.

+The "ShortManuals" folder should have all the final server manuals in it.
+"LongManuals" has a bunch of really long and not-user-friendly server manuals that I worked on.
+"OldServerDocs" has all my original prototype documents.
+"IncenseManual" has all the incense manuals.